flMule/flMule/README.md

 - 👋 Hi, I’m @flMule, this is my work account.
-- 👀 I’m interested in ... many things, but at work it's RPA, Itegration and Data Transfer/Transformation.
+- 👀 I’m interested in ... many things, but at work it's RPA, Integration and Data Transfer/Transformation.
 - 🌱 I’m currently learning ... how to find my way around Mule and DataWeave
 - 💞️ I’m looking to collaborate on ... projects for RPA and Integrationd centered around the MuleSoft community
 - 📫 How to reach me ... just hit me up here or via Slack (if you're a colleague)